-Restoring and Protecting Santa Monica Bay
+Studying, Restoring, and Protecting the Santa Monica Bay

 Kelp forest ecosystems are vital to over 700 marine species, including kelp bass, spiny lobster, and abalone.
-But over 75% of kelp forests in Santa Monica Bay have declined over the last 100 years, directly affected by commercial and recreational fishing, sedimentation, urban runoff, and ocean pollution.
+But over 75% of kelp forests in Santa Monica Bay have declined over the last 100 years, directly affected by commercial and recreational fishing, sedimentation, urban runoff, and pollution.
 With its many partners, TBF’s Marine Program is actively restoring kelp forests along the Palos Verdes Peninsula… READ MORE